Working at AUC

 Subscriptions and Coverage Levels

-The local health plan consists of five levels of coverage, each with a corresponding ceiling and premium paid in Egyptian pounds according to subscription: single rate, spouse rate and child rate.
+The local health plan consists of four levels of coverage, each with a corresponding ceiling and premium paid in Egyptian pounds according to subscription: single rate, spouse rate and child rate.
 The University pays half the premium for the employee, one spouse and two children only, and subsequently the employee pays both employee and University shares for more than one spouse and any additional child(ren).
-Coverage is provided up to the age of 70 for main subscribers and spouses, whether employee or retiree, whereas it is extended for dependents up to the age of 25 for a male dependent, if still an undergraduate student, and for a female dependent, if not married.
+Coverage is provided up to the age of 70 for main subscribers and spouses, whether employee or retiree, whereas it is extended for dependents up to the age of 26 for a male and female dependent, if not married.
 Support staff whose monthly salary is LE 2,000 or more are placed at Level B coverage, unless they opt for a higher level.

 Vanbreda (rebranded to Cigna Europe) is an international health insurance plan which the University provides to accommodate the needs of its expatriate employees in addition to the medical care mandated by law.